Mrinal-Chiti/Geometry_QFT/README.md

 1. Elementery Logic and Set Theory ( if you don't know this you can learn it from books or any other notes )
 2. Mathematical Maturity ( but this thing cannot be learned from any books or notes ) So we start with definition
-Def : Let X be a set, a topology T on X is a collection of subsets of X satisfying